PermitBFT: Exploring the Byzantine Fast-Path

-If possible, an honest block creator should always prefer to create a \block{} over a \proposal{}, as new blocks will ultimately drive progress.
-However, we can neither guarantee that a block creator will receive the honest nodes' \permit{} first, nor that the creator will receive more than $n - f = 2f + 1$ permits in any given round due to $f$ possible byzantine failures.
-Therefore, \name{} employs a \texttt{creator timeout} up to which a creator will wait before potentially issuing and broadcasting a \proposal{}.
+\paragraph*{Timeouts \& Failures}{ If possible, a correct leader should always prefer to create a \block over a \proposal, as new blocks will ultimately drive progress.
+However, we can neither guarantee that a leader will receive the correct nodes' \permits first, nor that the leader will receive more than $n - f = 2f + 1$ permits in any given round due to $f$ possible byzantine failures.
+Therefore, \prot employs a \texttt{leader timeout} up to which a leader will wait before potentially issuing and broadcasting a \proposal.

-On the other end, from the perspective of nodes that are not the designated creator of the round, it may be difficult to determine the end of a round.
+On the other hand, from the perspective of nodes that are not the designated leader of the round, it may be difficult to determine the end of a round.
 To that end, a (longer) \texttt{round timeout} is used.
-In order to guarantee sufficient synchronization among the nodes, each node broadcasts a \timeout{} message upon expiry of their local \texttt{round timeout}.
-A collection of $2f + 1$ \timeout{} messages is required to proceed to the next round without observing either a \block{} or a \proposal{} from the designated creator of this or any following round.
+In order to guarantee sufficient synchronization among the nodes, each node broadcasts a \timeout message upon expiry of their local \texttt{round timeout}.
+A collection of $2f + 1$ \timeout messages is required to proceed to the next round without observing either a \block or a \proposal from the designated leader of this (or any following) round.

-Note that a byzantine creator or bad networking conditions may cause some honest node to incur a local \texttt{round timeout}, while other honest nodes did receive a \block{} or \proposal{} for the round.
-Thus, if an honest node receives a \timeout{} message for an ``old round'' (any round number smaller than its local \texttt{round} variable), the honest node answers by relaying the latest \block{}, \proposal{}, or $2f + 1$ \timeout{} messages that it has seen locally.
-Note that this has been omitted in \Cref{alg:swiss-bft} for simplicity.
+Note that a byzantine leader or bad networking conditions may cause some correct node to incur a local \texttt{round timeout}, while other correct nodes did receive a \block or \proposal for the round.
+Thus, if a correct node receives a \timeout message for an ``old round'' (any round number smaller than its local \texttt{round} variable), the correct node answers by relaying the latest \block, \proposal, or $2f + 1$ \timeout messages that it has seen locally.
+Note that this has been omitted in \Cref{alg:permit-bft} for simplicity. }